svenwiltink/braindump/article/http-monkey/README.md

 ```

 Note how performing the request also does not return an error anymore.
 The `net/http` library
-has been fooled!When inspecting the http request the headers are however still on a single line
+has been fooled!
+When inspecting the http request the headers are however still on a single line
 and not newline separated as they should.
 This is because [the transport code of net/http](https://github.com/golang/go/blob/0a820007e70fdd038950f28254c6269cd9588c02/src/net/http/header.go#L186)
 replaces all newlines with spaces.
 There is nothing that stops us from monkey patching that
 as well, but I will be leaving that as an exercise for the reader.